 •SNMP Community—If your network is using SNMP, enter the SNMP Community name provided by your network administrator and select the attributes of the SNMP data (also provided by your network administrator).

 •Role in Radio Network—Click on the button that describes the role of the access point/bridge on your network.

-–Root Bridge—Establishes a link with a non-root bridge.
-In this mode, the device also accepts associations from clients.
+–Root—Configures the access point/bridge as a root access point/bridge.
+In this mode, you establish a link with a non-root access point/bridge.
+In this mode, the access point/bridge also accepts associations from clients.

 –Install Mode—Places the access point/bridge into installation mode so you can align and adjust a bridge link for optimum efficiency.

 Note Install Mode is the access point/bridge's default setting for the Role in Radio Network parameter.

 –Non-Root with Clients—Places the access point/bridge in the non-root bridge mode and accepts associations from client devices.